VigneshIyer11888/Course-Project/README.md

         1. The next operation is to load the feature and activity Info.

         2. Extract only the measurements on the mean and standard deviation for            each measurement.

+        3. Use descriptive activity names to name the activities in the data               set.

+        4. Generate Tidy dataset and save it in a file "TidyData.txt"